 No More in Realm of Sin and Death

-When Christ prayed in the Garden of Gethsemane and felt that anguish, it was because He knew that the crucifixion would cut Him off from the realm of God and He wanted to be spared of it.
-However, Christ came as a volunteer to earth and by His grace, Jesus also prayed that the Lord’s will would be done and He would be restored back to that realm of God.
+When Christ prayed in the Garden of Gethsemane and felt anguish, it was because He knew that the crucifixion would cut Him off from the realm of God and He wanted to be spared of it.
+However, Christ came as a volunteer and prayed that the Lord’s will would be done and that He would be restored back to the realm of God.
 Christ died once unto sin and He is finished with sin once and for all.
-Dr. Martyn Lloyd-Jones outlines this in his sermon on Romans 6:10–11.
-Christ came out of glory only once, but He did so for our sake.
-Now that Paul has finished emphasizing this point, he moves on to how we can apply this truth to our lives.
-The Doctor notes that we have been told the truth about ourselves repeatedly up until this point, but now Paul wants us to reckon this truth unto ourselves.
-The Doctor then goes on to explain three principles that we must bear in mind about these truths.
+Dr. Martyn Lloyd-Jones outlines this in his sermon on Romans 6:10–11 titled “No More in Realm of Sin and Death.”
+Christ came out of glory only once, but He did so for humanity’s sake.
+Now that Paul has finished emphasizing this point, he moves on to how this truth can be applied.
+Dr. Lloyd-Jones notes that the truth about humanity has been shared repeatedly up until this point, but now Paul wants the listener to reckon this truth unto themselves.
+Dr. Lloyd-Jones explains three principles that the Christian must bear in mind about these truths.
 He also explains the meaning and application of the word “reckon.”
-Therefore, may we reckon these truths unto ourselves day by day and live in thankfulness to the God who conquered sin and death!
+Therefore, may all reckon these truths day by day and live in thankfulness to the God who conquered sin and death.

 Romans 6:10-11, New American Standard Bible

 10For the death that He died, He died to sin once for all time; but the life that He lives, He lives to God.
 11So you too, consider yourselves to be dead to sin, but alive to God in Christ Jesus.